jmarron7/jesusmarron.com-v2/src/content/posts/2025-02-19-odin-boids-simulation.md

 ## Performance and Possible Optimizations

 My current implementation is pretty brute-force as each Boid iterates over every other Boid to calculate interactions.
 This works well enough for me, but possible optimizations could include:
-- Spatial grids to reduce unnecessary comparisons.
+- Spatial grids to reduce unnecessary comparisons
 - k-d trees
 - GPU Acceleration through compute shaders
 - multithreading/parallelization of calculations